 You want to network with your customers, business partners or users on a platform, but want to keep control of your data?
 No problem - with so-called Membership- or Community-Plugins you can turn your WordPress site into a social network in no time!
 Johannes Mairhofer introduces you to Plugin BuddyPress and shows you step by step how to set it up correctly.

 What is BuddyPress?

-With BuddyPress you extend your "normal" WordPress site many community features.
-Similar to the tool "Jetpack", which adds a lot of possibilities to your system, BuddyPress is in my opinion more than "just" onePlugin, even if the installation is almost as easy.
+With BuddyPress you extend your "normal" WordPress site with many community features.
+Similar to the tool "Jetpack" which extends your system with many possibilities, BuddyPress is in my opinion more than "just" a Plugin, even if the installation is almost as easy.

 WordPress installation and preparations

 In order to set up BuddyPress, you first need a "normal" WordPress.
 Especially with the BuddyPress attachment there are many possibilities and settings that can be made.
 In order to test these functions in peace and quiet, I recommend that you first secure the freshly installed website against external access.

 To test the Plugin extensively, you have several options: